 The full recipe with measurements is in the recipe card below.

-Step 1: Add lamb or mutton, water, and salt to an Instant Pot or Pressure Cooker.
-Cook at manual high pressure for 30 minutes if you’re at low elevation and 1 hour for those at a higher elevation.
+Step 1: Add the mutton, a little water, and salt to an Instant Pot or Pressure Cooker.
+Cook at manual high pressure for 30 minutes at a low elevation and 1 hour for those at a higher elevation.

 Step 2: Meanwhile, warm the ghee in a heavy-bottomed pan over medium-high heat.
-Then, add cumin seeds and green chilies.
-Cook until they sputter.
+Then, add cumin seeds and green chiles and heat until the ingredients sputter.

-Step 3: Add ginger and garlic, and cook for another couple of minutes until the raw smell fades.
+Step 3: Add ginger and garlic, and cook for another 1-2 minutes until the raw smell fades.

-Step 4: Stir the salt, pepper, Kashmiri chili powder, cumin powder, coriander powder, kalonji seeds, and pureed tomatoes into the mixture.
+Step 4: Stir in the salt, pepper, Kashmiri chili powder, ground cumin, coriander powder, kalonji seeds, and pureed tomatoes.

-Step 5: Lower the heat, cover, and simmer for 15 minutes; stir to ensure nothing sticks to the bottom.
-Then, remove from heat until the goat finishes cooking.
+Step 5: Reduce the heat, cover, and simmer for 15 minutes.
+Stir the mixture occasionally to ensure nothing sticks to the bottom.
+Then, remove the pan from heat until the goat finishes cooking.

-Step 6: Remove the goat from the Instant Pot or pressure cooker and add it to the reserved tomato masala, along with the cilantro.
+Step 6: Remove the goat from the Instant Pot and transfer it to the reserved tomato mixture, along with fresh cilantro.

 Can I Make Goat Karahi on the Stovetop?

-If you’re short on time, you can use a pressure cooker to speed up the process of tenderizing the goat before adding it to the masala.
-However, if you prefer the traditional method, you can still make our karahi recipe by quick-frying the goat and reducing the heat for a slow braise.
+If you are short on time, use a pressure cooker to speed up the process of tenderizing the goat before adding it to the gravy.
+However, if you prefer the traditional cooking method, you can still make this karahi recipe by quick-frying the goat and reducing the heat for a slow braise.

-1. Warm 1/4 cup of the ghee in a heavy-bottomed pan over medium-low heat.
-Add cumin seeds and green chilies.
+- Warm the ghee in a heavy-bottomed pan over medium-low heat.
+Add cumin seeds and green chiles.

-2. Increase the heat to medium-high, add more ghee, and stir in the goat; continue frying until the color changes.
+- Increase the heat to medium-high and stir in the goat.
+Continue frying until the color changes.

-3. Stir in the ginger and garlic, and cook for about 2 minutes.
+- Stir in the ginger and garlic, and cook for 1-2 minutes.

-4. Next, Add salt, pepper, Kashmiri chili powder, cumin powder, coriander powder, and kalonji seeds to a small bowl.
-Stir the spices, cilantro, and pureed tomatoes into the pan.
+- Add salt, pepper, Kashmiri chili powder, ground cumin powder, coriander powder, kalonji seeds, and tomato puree to the goat.
 Lower the heat, cover, and gently simmer.

-5. Cook for one hour; stir it frequently to ensure nothing sticks to the bottom of the pan.
+- Simmer over medium heat for one hour.
 Check the goat for tenderness at the one-hour mark by attempting to separate the meat from the bone using a fork.
 It should easily pull apart; if not, simmer until the goat reaches the desired tenderness.

 Expert Tips

-• Similar to bhuna gosht, karahi involves a cooking technique called bhuna, or cooking over high heat until the ghee or oil separates.
-However, this technique may not be effective for goat or lamb, as these meats require longer cooking times to become tender.
-To overcome this, I recommend pressure-cooking the goat first, followed by a low-heat braise to help the ingredients meld together.
-If you don’t have an Instant Pot or pressure cooker, don’t worry – I’ve also included stovetop instructions for slow-cooking bone-in lamb or mutton.
+- Similar to other dishes like bhuna gosht, karahi involves a cooking process called bhuna (an Urdu word for fried) that calls for cooking over high heat until the ghee or oil separates to create a paste.
+This technique may not be effective for goat or lamb, as they require a longer cooking time to become tender.
+That is why I pressure-cook the goat first, followed by a low-heat braise to help the ingredients combine.
+If you don’t have an Instant Pot or pressure cooker, don’t worry – I’ve also included stovetop instructions for slow-cooking bone-in mutton or lamb karahi.

-• Avoid overcrowding the pan with goat or lamb because the moisture won’t evaporate.
-If you end up with too much liquid in the pan (tell me how I know this), remove the meat and set it aside; this allows the masala to cook down faster.
+- Avoid overcrowding the pan with goat or lamb because the moisture will take longer to evaporate, no matter how much you bhuna.
+If you end up with too much liquid in the pan from crowding (tell me how I know this), remove the meat and set it aside; this allows the masala to cook faster.
 Return the goat once it reduces.

-If you love this recipe, try one of these Indian favorites!
+If you enjoy the meal, try one of these Indian favorites!

 Serving Suggestions

-• Freeze Let the dish cool and transfer it to a freezer-safe container or bag for storage.
-Karahi gosht freezes for up to 2-3 months.
+- Freeze: Let the dish cool and transfer it to a freezer-safe container or bag for storage.
+Karahi gosht freezes for 2-3 months.

-• Reheat – Leftover karahi is even more delicious since the ingredients have had the chance to come together.
+- Reheat: Leftover mutton karahi is even more delicious the next day since the ingredients have had the chance to come together.
 Warm them on the stovetop and prepare your sides.

 Frequently Asked Questions